 Staking requirements for a validator vary with Polkadot.
 In effect, you can join the validator set by staking more than the lowest stake in the current set.
 You can find the current lowest stake at the top of this page, but be aware that requirements may change and the stake can come from either you or from nominators.
 Several active validators do not have their own DOT staked.

 Potential Returns For Staking DOT

 In exchange for putting your DOT tokens at risk, you can earn rewards.
 Expect stronger yields with Polkadot compared to many other PoS blockchains and staking on an exchange, but expect more complexity as well, staking with Polkadot isn’t always a straightforward process.
-However, potential returns for staking DOT with a validator on Polkadot is about 14.8%, but staking with an exchange or staking pool like Uphold or Kraken is around 10% to 12%.
+However, potential returns for staking DOT with a validator on Polkadot is about 14.8%, but staking with an exchange or staking pool like Gemini or Kraken is around 10% to 12%.

 How much can you make staking DOT?